Proud winner of Tripadvisor Travellers’ Choice Award 2020.

-The Chadar frozen river trek is an experience for the brave-hearted that seek thrill through responsible eco-tourism.
+Lastly, the Chadar frozen river the trek is an experience for the brave-hearted that seek thrill through responsible eco-tourism.
 The weather and terrain might shake your confidence a bit but if you can surpass that then the journey to the marvellous and exhilarating frozen river trek will be the most enriching experience of your life.

 Know more about Trekking in Leh Ladakh.

 Leh, which lies at an altitude of more than 3500 metres above sea level, is the second-largest district in the country.
 In winters, as most passes leading to Leh are closed, you can only reach the city by taking a flight to Leh airport which has the distinction of being the highest airport in the world.

 As soon you land at the airport, you will be greeted by dry and cold air, but what will take all your attention is the lofty, snow-capped mountains all around; a sight that will remain with you forever.
 After completing the arrival formalities and picking up your bags from the baggage counter, take a taxi and proceed towards the pre-arranged hotel.
 Get acquainted with your co trekkers and the Adventure Nation team members and rest in the hotel.

 Day 02: Acclimatization Walk in Leh

 Get up early in the morning and begin the process of acclimatization at high altitude.
 Proceed to walk towards Shanti Stupa, a sacred Buddhist stupa, from where you will get an opportunity to witness a beautiful view of the sunrise and a panoramic sight of the town of Leh.

 Due to the challenging nature of this particular trek, the government has made it mandatory for participants to acquire medical certification before they undertake this Himalayan Expedition.
 A clearance certificate upon a health check-up is mandatory and will be issued by the positioned medical centre.
 One will get a certificate only when adequately fit and acclimatized for the trek.
 The basic medical examination is done at the SNM Hospital.